manuel4life/AirBnB_clone/README.md

 (hbnb)
 ```

-To quit the console, enter the command `quit`, or input an EOF signal
+To quit the console, enter the command `exit`, or input an EOF signal
 (`ctrl-D`).

 ```
 $ ./console.py
-(hbnb) quit
+(hbnb) exit
 $
 ```